-Douglas Laing’s ‘Remarkable Regional Malts’ are a series of blended malt whiskies, each representing one of Scotland’s whisky regions.
-Released in late 2017, the Gauldrons completes the series with a blend of Campbeltown malts.
-The name comes from an area of coastline at Machrihanish on the Kintyre coast and the beautiful bottle is adorned with the image of a spider in reference to one of Scotland’s most famous legends…
+Douglas Laing’s ‘Remarkable Regional Malts’ are a series of blended malt whiskies that represent one of Scotland’s whisky regions.
+Released in late 2017, the Gauldrons is the final piece of the jigsaw and features a blend of Campbeltown malts.
+The Gauldrons name comes from an area of coastline at Machrihanish on the Kintyre coast and the beautiful bottle is adorned with the image of a spider in reference to one of Scotland’s most famous legends.

-The story goes that Robert the Bruce, who declared himself king of the Scots in 1306, fled defeat by the English at the battle of Methven and found himself living as an outlaw in his own country.
-He sought refuge on Rathlin Island off the north coast of Ireland and it was here that he would have his encounter with the spider.
-Some say it took place in a cave, some in a ramshackle hut on a wind-battered night that Bruce watched by firelight as a Spider attempted again and again to build its web, picking itself up after each failure and trying again.
-The Bruce was inspired and returned to Scotland, coming to land at the Gauldrons on the west coast of Kintyre.
-Rallying the country behind him, the outlaw King would eventually defeat the English at Bannockburn in 1314, winning his countries freedom and restoring peace to the land.
+During the Scottish Wars of Independence, Robert the Bruce, King of Scots, was defeated by the English at the battle of Methven.
+He fled the battlefield and soon found himself living as an outlaw in his own country.
+Seeking refuge, he made his way to Rathlin Island off the north coast of Ireland.
+Legend has it that it was there, in a dank cave or ramshackle hut, that he had an encounter with a persistent spider.
+On a wind-battered night, the Bruce watched by firelight as a Spider attempted again and again to build its web, picking itself up after each failure and trying again.
+The king was inspired by the creature’s determination and it fuelled his desire to return to Scotland.
+Within a few months he came to land at the Gauldrons on the west coast of Kintyre (a short distance from what is now Campbeltown).
+The country rallied behind him and the outlaw King went on to defeat the English at Bannockburn in 1314, finally winning his county’s freedom from English rule.

 The story of Bruce and the Spider is almost certainly just that – a story.
-It first appeared in the writings of Sir Walter Scott, a man for whom gritty realism never appeared a high priority and indeed similar stories have been told about other historical figures, including Bruce’s colleague James (the Black) Douglas.
-Still, just as Bruce was inspired by his spider, so too does Scotland’s folklore enthuse the whisky drinker, conjuring images of fireside story-swapping over a few shared drams.
-So while the link between Campbeltown and Bruce’s spider may be rather tenuous, we shall let it slide due to its effectiveness at building an atmosphere in which to enjoy this rather pleasant malt whisky…
+It first appeared in the writings of Sir Walter Scott, a man for whom gritty realism never appeared a high priority.
+Indeed, similar stories have been told about other historical figures, including Bruce’s colleague James (the Black) Douglas.
+Still, just as Bruce was supposedly inspired by his spider, so too does Scotland’s folklore enthuse the whisky drinker, conjuring up images of fireside story-swapping over a few shared drams.
+So while the link between Campbeltown and Bruce’s spider may be rather tenuous, we shall let it slide due to its effectiveness at building an atmosphere in which to enjoy this rather pleasant malt whisky.

 Smell: Pastry & Bread with Vanilla, crisp Lemon, Honeycomb and a touch of Smoke and Salt.